brainfucksec/kalitorify/README.md

 [![asciicast](https://asciinema.org/a/305806.svg)](https://asciinema.org/a/305806)

+Warning: the example video might refer to an older version.

 ---

 ## Credits

-* kalitorify is KISS version of [Parrot AnonSurf Module](https://github.com/parrotsec/anonsurf), developed by [Parrot Project Team](https://docs.parrotsec.org/developers).
+* kalitorify is a KISS version of [Parrot AnonSurf Module](https://github.com/parrotsec/anonsurf), developed by [Parrot Project Team](https://docs.parrotsec.org/developers).
 Thank you guys for give me the way in developing this program.

-* This program could not exist without:
+* Also, thanks to:

     * The guides of the [Tor Project official website](https://www.torproject.org/)